Thelittetree/Effective-numerosity-drives-adaptation/README.md

-# Effective numerosity drives map-specific neural adaptation in human numerosity network
+# Effective numerosity drives map-specific neural adaptation in the human numerosity network
-The data analysis code for the paper of "Effective numerosity drives map-specific neural adaptation in human numerosity network"
+The data analysis code for the paper of "Effective numerosity drives map-specific neural adaptation in the human numerosity network"

-# Analysis code for: *Effective numerosity drives map-specific neural adaptation in human numerosity network*
+# Analysis code for: *Effective numerosity drives map-specific neural adaptation in the human numerosity network*

 This repository contains the analysis and visualization code, together with anonymized processed data, for the manuscript:

-**Effective numerosity drives map-specific neural adaptation in human numerosity network**
+**Effective numerosity drives map-specific neural adaptation in the human numerosity network**

 ## Overview